S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

-If you are thinking about quitting your job because you are too stressed, but you are worried about the consequences, the following tips and insights might help you decide if now is the right time to walk away from a job that makes you so unhappy.
+Many of us have thought about quitting our jobs because we are too stressed or overwhelmed, but then we don't follow through because we are worried about the consequences.
+The following tips and insights might help you decide if now is the right time to walk away from a job that is causing you grief.

 - You aren't sure how valuable your skills are.
 You've been doing the same job for so long that you don't know what your credentials are worth anymore.

 - You need the money and can't afford to miss even one paycheck, let alone two.

 - You really, really like what you do for a living, but office politics, a nasty boss, long work hours, or unrealistic quotas are making your one-the-job life too stressful.